bkburakkaya/test-app/README.md

     - AWSCodeDeployRoleForECS
     - AWSElasticBeanstalkRoleECS
     - AmazonRoute53FullAccess
+- Open OS Terminal.
+- Add Access Key and Secret Key in a file which specified by AWS in **$HOME/.aws/credential**

-- Go back to the OS Terminal and change directory to **project_path/terraform**.
+- Change directory to **project_path/terraform**.
 - Edit variables.tf file to edit variables for deployment.
+All variables have a description.
 - Init directory for Terraform;
 `terraform init`
 - Plan the action on Terraform;